jacoborus/boxes/README.md

 const box = getBox({ a: 1 });
 ```

-### Box
+## Box

-It's a function that returns a deep immutable proxy of the origin
+It's a function that returns a readonly proxy of the origin

 ```js
 import { getBox } from "boxes";